Epilepsy: Generalized seizures

 Tonic–clonic seizures are among the most recognizable seizure types, typically involving sudden loss of consciousness, stiffening (tonic phase), and rhythmic jerking (clonic phase) of the limbs.
-This form of seizure — whether focal to bilateral, generalized, or of unknown onset — is given particular emphasis due to their clinical severity; they are associated with the highest risk of injury, medical complications, and sudden unexpected death in epilepsy (SUDEP).
+This form of seizure (whether focal to bilateral, generalized, or of unknown onset) is associated with the highest risk of injury, medical complications, and sudden unexpected death in epilepsy (SUDEP).

 Myoclonic seizures involve sudden, brief muscle jerks, which may affect specific muscle groups or the whole body.
 They can cause falls and injury.
 Absence seizures are characterized by brief lapses in awareness, sometimes accompanied by subtle movements such as blinking or slight head turning.
 The person typically recovers immediately afterward without confusion.
 Atonic seizures involve a sudden loss of muscle tone, often resulting in falls.

 Triggers and reflex seizures

 Certain external or internal factors may increase the likelihood of a seizure in individuals with epilepsy.
 Common triggers include sleep deprivation, stress, fever, illness, menstruation, alcohol, and certain medications.
 These do not cause seizures by themselves, but lower the threshold in people who are already susceptible.

 A small subset of individuals have reflex epilepsy, in which seizures are reliably provoked by specific stimuli.
 These reflex seizures account for about 6% of epilepsy cases.
 Common triggers include flashing lights (photosensitive epilepsy), sudden sounds, or specific cognitive tasks such as reading or performing calculations.
 In some epilepsy syndromes, seizures occur more frequently during sleep or upon awakening.